-- 1 (B) the date of distribution if the disclaimed 2 interest is a future interest. - 3 (5) Except as otherwise provided in paragraph (6), 4 delivery of a disclaimer of an interest arising under the law of 5 intestate succession or created by a will must be made to the 6 personal representative of the decedent's estate or, if no 7 personal representative is then serving, by filing it with the 8 court having jurisdiction to appoint or qualify the personal 9 representative.

-(6) Delivery of a disclaimer of an interest in a testamentary trust must be made to all trustees then serving.
+- 4 (4) Except for a future interest held by the 5 disclaimant, a future interest that takes effect in possession or 6 enjoyment when or after the disclaimed interest terminates takes 7 effect as if the disclaimant had died immediately before: - 8 (A) the decedent if the disclaimed interest is a 9 present interest; or - 10 (B) the time of distribution if the disclaimed 11 interest is a future interest. - (5) Except as otherwise provided in paragraph (6), delivery of a disclaimer of an interest arising under the law of intestate succession or created by a will must be made to the personal representative of the decedent's estate or, if no personal representative is then serving, by filing it with the court having jurisdiction to appoint the personal representative. - (6) Delivery of a disclaimer of an interest in a testamentary trust must be made to the trustee then serving.
 If no trustee is then serving, delivery must be made to the personal representative of the decedent's estate.
-If no personal representative is then serving, delivery must be made by filing the disclaimer with the court having jurisdiction to appoint or qualify the trustee.
+If no personal representative is then serving, delivery must be made by filing the disclaimer with a court having jurisdiction to appoint the trustee.